OfficeDev/Office-Add-in-samples/Samples/hello-world/outlook-hello-world/README.md

 - **manifest.xml**: This manifest file gets the add-in's HTML page from the original GitHub repo location.
 This is the quickest way to try out the sample.
 To get started running the add-in with this manifest, see [Run the sample on Outlook on Windows or Mac](#run-the-sample-on-outlook-on-windows-or-mac).
 - **manifest.localhost.xml**: This manifest file gets the add-in's HTML page from a local web server that you configure.
 Use this manifest if you want to change the code and experiment.
 For more information, see [Configure a localhost web server](#configure-a-localhost-web-server).

+This sample also supports the preview version of the JSON-formatted manifest that Teams extensions, like custom tabs and messaging extensions, use.
+For more information about this manifest, see [Teams manifest for Office Add-ins (preview)](https://learn.microsoft.com/office/dev/add-ins/develop/json-manifest-overview).

+- **manifest.json**: This manifest file is a preview JSON version of manifest.xml.
+To try it out, see [Run the Teams manifest version of hello world](#run-the-teams-manifest-version-of-hello-world).
+- **manifest-localhost.json**: This manifest file is a preview JSON version of manifest-localhost.xml.
+To try it out, see [Run the Teams manifest version of hello world](#run-the-teams-manifest-version-of-hello-world).

 ### Web app

 The hello world sample implements a task pane named **taskpane.html** that contains HTML and JavaScript.
 The **taskpane.html** file contains all the code necessary to display a task pane, interact with the user, and write "Hello world!" into a new email message.